nick-w-nick/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/intro.md

   - **CRAWLER**: This role is only applicable within the V2 API, and cannot be used to administrate the `Meeting`/`Room`.

 You can then sign your JWT payload containing these options by utilizing the `SECRET` value obtained from [here](https://app.videosdk.live/api-keys).
+For more information on how to generate a JWT token for use with the VideoSDK REST API, see the provided [server-side implementation examples](https://github.com/videosdk-live/videosdk-rtc-api-server-examples).

 </div>
 </div>